 Okay, so how do you find the best Inflatable hot tubs available?
 It all depends on your preferences.
 You need to research certain factors of each hot tub to find the ideal one for you.

 Choose the Best Size

 Portability is a great thing to have for your hot tub because it allows you to move the hot tub somewhere else if you change your mind about its location.
 However, if you know where you want to put it, then you need to choose a hot tub size which can fit into that desired space.

 Some hot tubs have a width of as little as 180 centimeters.
 The best place to put the tub is on a flat and leveled surface like a deck, patio, or lawn.
 Wherever you put the tub, make sure there is a plug outlet nearby.
 Try not to use an extension cable for something like this.

 Do you plan to have a lot of people using the hot tub?
 How many do you think will use the tub at any one time?
-The standard inflatable hot tub has a capacity for 2 to 4 people.
-Bigger inflatable hot tubs have an 8-person capacity.
+The standard blow up hot tub has a capacity for 2 to 4 people.
+Bigger tubs have an 8-person capacity.

 It is important to have an advanced filtration system in your hot tub.
 It needs to have a hard water filtration system so that calcium does not build up in it.
 This will make maintaining your hot tub so much easier.
 Then all you’ll really need to worry about is sustaining the right chemistry in the water.

-There are several shape options available for inflatable hot tubs now.
-The most common shape of an inflatable hot tub is round, but there are some square-shaped models available too.
+There are several shape options available for portable hot tubs now.
+The most common shape of an Inflatable hot tub is round, but there are some square-shaped models available too.
 If you want a 2-person hot tub, look for the “rowboat” style ones.